 Note: The programme structure is based on the present syllabus existing in the regular mode in the University of Kerala.
 The UG and PG syllabi in the regular mode in the University is currently being revised and is about to be finalized.
 SDE will adopt the revised syllabus as such when they are finalized for the 2020-21 admission.
 The SLMs will also be updated accordingly.

-DIRECTOR

 School of Distance Education

-University of Kerala, Karlevettern
+University of Kerala, Karlevation

+Third on authority of Kerala, Karlevation

-Third Consultant Control of Control o
+Third on authority of Kerala, Karlevation